micheledexter/Demos/4Week/notes.md

 - [What is a pure component vs a normal one?
 A higher order one?](#what-is-a-pure-component-vs-a-normal-one-a-higher-order-one)

 ### What is JSX?
 Can we put it in the browser natively?
+- JavaScript XML, the code we use in React
+- It cannot be put in the browser natively, and has to be transpiled into JavaScript using babel and

 ### What are the roles of Babel and Webpack?